Package com.github.tommyettinger.random

 setStateD

-public void setStateD(long stateD) Sets the fourth part of the state by casting the parameter to an int.
+public void setStateD(int stateD) Sets the fourth part of the state to the given int.
 If all four states would be 0 as a result of this call, it instead sets the fourth part of the state to 1.- Parameters:

 -